 There are three Priority Pass-related reasons why I like the Chase Sapphire Reserve Card.

 Firstly, I like having a Priority Pass membership which gets me and two guests into a variety of lounges worldwide.
-Not only do some of my trips take me to locations where my airline status doesn’t get me into a lounge (and Priority Pass has me covered) but, even when I can enter a lounge courtesy of my airline status, my status generally only allows me to bring a single guest with me into the lounge and that’s not of much use to me when I’m traveling with both Joanna and our teenager…so it’s nice to be able to fall back on a Priority Pass membership to get us all into a lounge.
+Not only do some of my trips take me to locations where my airline status doesn’t get me into a lounge (and Priority Pass has me covered) but, even when I can enter a lounge courtesy of my airline status, my status generally only allows me to bring a single guest with me into the lounge – that’s not of much use to me when I’m traveling with both Joanna and our teenager – so it’s nice to be able to fall back on a Priority Pass membership to get us all into a lounge.

 Secondly, for a fee of $75 Joanna is an authorized user on my Sapphire Reserve card and, as an authorized user, she gets her very own Priority Pass membership.
 This is exactly the same type of membership that I get so she’s guaranteed lounge access when she’s traveling without me (assuming there’s a Priority Pass lounge where she’s traveling) and she can guest 2 people into the lounges free of charge too.
-For $75 that’s a pretty sweet deal.
+For $75 that’s a pretty good deal.

 Thirdly, unlike the Priority Pass membership offered by various American Express cards, the Priority Pass membership that comes with the Chase Sapphire Reserve Card gives cardholders a credit for dining at Priority Pass restaurants as well as access to Priority Pass lounges.
-With the restaurants sometimes being a better (or more convenient) option than the lounges, this is a very good aspect of the membership offered by the Sapphire Reserve.
+With the restaurants sometimes offering a better (or more convenient) option than the lounges, this is a very good aspect of the membership offered by the Sapphire Reserve.